nicolabs/nicobot/README.md

 1. Install and configure `signal-cli` (see below for details)
 2. Run `python3 nicobot/transbot.py -C test/transbot-sample-conf -b signal -U '+33123456789' -r '+34987654321'` with `-U +33123456789` your *Signal* number and `-r +33987654321` the one of the person you want to make the bot chat with

-See below for more options...
+See dedicated chapters below for more options...

 ### Main configuration options and files